Agentfile Specification

 BIN

 Declares a binary available to the agent.
 A binary has a name and an OCI image reference.
 Description and usage guidelines are optional.
-Binary images are resolved at deploy time, not at build time.
+Binary images are resolved at deploy, not at build.

 BIN wget ghcr.io/openotters/tools/wget:latest